pashneal/anansii/README.md

 # Anansii
-I've decided to finish projects that I've started, starting with this one.
+I've decided to finish projects that I've started, including this one.

 - [ ] Simplify over engineered code
   - [x] src/*.rs